Vamshi-sayithri/Supply-Chain-analysis/README.md

+# Supply-Chain-analysis
+The supply Chain is the network of production and logistics involved in producing and delivering goods to customers.
+And Supply Chain Analysis means analyzing various components of a Supply Chain to understand how to improve the effectiveness of the Supply Chain to create more value for customers.

 ## Objective
 The goal of this project is to analyse the Supply Chain of the company, to create more value to the company.